Young Scholars Program

 - U.S. citizen or permanent resident

-- Ability to work 40 hours per week for entire 5-week program
+- Ability to work 130 hours throughout the duration of the program

 - Parental permission